 The boot process is something that happens every time you turn your computer on.
 You don’t really see it, because it happens so fast.
 You press the power button and come back a few sec (or minutes if on slow storage like HDD) later and Windows 10, or Windows 11, or whatever Operating System you use is all loaded.

 The BIOS chip tells it to look in a fixed place, usually on the lowest-numbered hard disk (the boot disk) for a special program called a boot loader (under Linux the boot loader is called Grub or LILO).
 The boot loader is pulled into memory and started.
 The boot loader’s job is to start the real operating system.

 Functions of BIOS

-POST (Power On Self Test) The Power On Self Test happens each time you turn your computer on.
+1. POST (Power On Self Test): The Power On Self Test happens each time you turn your computer on.
 It sounds complicated and that’s because it kind of is.
-Your computer does so much when its turned on and this is just part of that.
+Your computer does so much when it’s turned on and this is just part of that.

-init is the last step of the kernel boot sequence.
+3. init: init is the last step of the kernel boot sequence.
 It looks for the file /etc/inittab to see if there is an entry for initdefault.
-It is used to determine initial run-level of the system.
+It is used to determine the initial run level of the system.
 A run-level is used to decide the initial state of the operating system.

 Some of the run levels are: